pikcube/Kazopolis/Optional Gardening Rules.md

 When gardening the outsiders, the storyteller will not put any outsiders in the bag, and choose which townsfolks become outsiders after the minions pick their roles.
 This allows for the outsider count to be determined by setup modification instead of being arbitrary.

-Under this rule, the following characters work differently than above.
+Under this rule, the following characters work differently than under the base rules.
 Most of these are self explanatory.

 ## Baron: If players select the Baron, there will be +2 outsiders.
 If the Baron is made drunk by Kazopolis, this doesn't happen.